 Mark developed his passion for football at the age of 7 when he started playing Pop Warner football.
 Mark played varsity high school football at Catholic Memorial and then attended and played football at Bridgton Academy for a post graduate year.
 Paul and Mark met at Springfield College where they were teammates on the football team.
 He now resides in Natick, MA with his wife, Jill, and his twin sons.

-All the experiences our former CEO & Co-Founder had in the past is a direct reflection on how THE PROCESS was designed and created.
+All the experiences our Former CEO & Co-Founder has had in the past is a direct reflection on how THE PROCESS was designed and created.
 His passion for helping kids, playing and coaching football was born as a youngster.
 Coach Gonnella was the youngest of 5 boys who all excelled at most sports.
 Paul had a very successful high school career in both basketball and football, being named to the Wakefield High School Athletic Hall of Fame in 2001.
 Paul then went on to form an impressive resume as a college player, coach and recruiting coordinator at the high school and collegiate level.

 Throughout Paul’s career at the collegiate level he worked under head coaches, Nick Saban, Butch Davis, Lane Kiffin, Jackie Sherrill, Sylvester Croom, Randy Shannon, Larry Porter, Danny Hope and Willie Taggart.
 Paul also worked with national recruiters of the year, Jeremy Pruitt, Larry Porter, Mike Groh, Lance Thompson, Frank Wilson, Ed Orgeron, John Blake, and Clint Hurt as well as other top recruiters such as, Jeff Stoutland, Tommy Robinson, Wesley McGriff, Eddie Gran, Monty Kiffin, Jim Chaney, Burton Burns, Chris Rumph, Brick Haley, Stan Drayton, Raymond Woodie, Ron Cooper, David Reaves, Mike Barrow, Joe Pannunzio and a slew of others.
 This pedigree is second to none in terms of working side by side with so many highly regarded top national recruiters.